 What is Klumpke palsy?

-This injury affects the brachial plexus nerve network that extends from the spinal cord through the neck, armpit, and into the arm, which is crucial for motor and sensory functions.
+This injury affects the brachial plexus nerve network, which extends from the spinal cord through the neck, armpit, and into the arm.
+This network is crucial for motor and sensory functions and may also result in a "claw hand" appearance.
 Recognizing the distinct features of Klumpke palsy is crucial for healthcare professionals in diagnosing and managing these injuries effectively.

 What is Erb palsy?